viewtool/I2C_Adapter/RaspberryPi_GCC_USB_I2C_MPU6050/README.md

 # I2C_MPU6050
-An RaspberryPi project for MPU6050.
+A RaspberryPi project for MPU6050.